-CWS shall develop and implement a five year plan to assess individual properties and prioritize them by potential hazard.
+CWS shall continue with implementation of the five year plan to address individual properties and prioritize them by potential hazard.
 CWS shall submit this plan to the City by month end in April each year.

 9. Water Loss

 CWS shall perform water audits that may be required by regulatory agencies.